Baltimore and Potomac Railroad Station

 View of the eastern side of the Mall in 1879.
 A train at the station can be seen on the left.
 The square building on the right is the Armory.

 The Baltimore and Potomac Railroad Station, also known as Pennsylvania Railroad Station, was a railroad station that was owned by the Pennsylvania Railroad and operated by the Baltimore and Potomac Railroad in Washington, D.C., from July 2, 1872 until its closure in 1907.
 It was located at the southern corner of 6th street NW and B Street NW (now Constitution Avenue), now the site of the West Building of the National Gallery of Art.
-The train station gained infamy when United States President James A. Garfield was shot by Charles J. Guiteau on July 2, 1881; Garfield died two months later from infections to his wounds.
+The train station gained infamy as the site where United States President James A. Garfield was shot by Charles J. Guiteau on July 2, 1881; Garfield died two months later from infections to his wounds.

 Description

 The main building of the station had a 120-foot frontage on B Street NW and a 90-foot frontage on 6th Street.
 It was in Victorian Gothic style, 55 feet high, of pressed red brick with black mortar and belt courses of Ohio freestone.
 There were three towers covered with elaborate roofs of red, blue and green slate and decorated with ornamental iron, including a 100-foot clock tower on the corner.
 The lower level housed waiting rooms, baggage rooms, and ticket offices, with offices above.

 More land was purchased on Virginia Avenue to house locomotives.
 An iron train shed south of the terminal building was erected on screw piles.
 It was 600 feet long and 120 feet wide and had 25-foot decorated iron columns supporting an arched roof approximately 50 feet high at its crown.
 The arch was decorated with an eagle and the sides with ornamental figures.
 The building was lighted from above and the lower part opposite the government grounds was faced with ornamental scroll work.

 Tracks ran south from the station along 6th Street to a wye junction at Sixth Street SW, Maryland Avenue SW, and Virginia Avenue SW.
 Ironically, the tracks along Maryland Avenue ran over the Long Bridge to Virginia, and the tracks along Virginia Avenue went east into Maryland (Landover Subdivision).